sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

 On second thought, in this cloud era, it all make sense.
 I can think of two main driving factor for adoption of gitops in coming days

-- **Velocity**: Gone are days when quarterly or monthly deployments were enough.
+- **Velocity**: Gone are the days when quarterly or monthly deployments were enough.
 So, we need to minimize manual intervention as least as we could.
 Excuse of security and compliance should not hinder adoption of new technology.
 With open mindset you can bring the lost velocity back to your team
 - **Inefficiency of traditional processes** and **Adoption of more and more open-source tools**: People are trying their best to make this world a better place.
 Adoption of public clouds eg. AWS or Azure, has given all a common ground to solve a problem once and solve it for all.
 Tools like terraform, jenkins, and vast knowledge spread across stackoverflow is at your perusal.
 Battles have already been fought.
 Use their sacrifice to improve life of others.

-Now, lets talk about what are the pre-requisites.
+Now, let's talk about what are the pre-requisites.
 So, what has made such pure automation backed deployment workflows like GitOps possibles?

 - **Automate every manual steps**: First and foremost be reasonable behind every process you have.
 Have a constructive arguments for having a manual step for a automatable workflow.
 Chances are you don't need those manual interventions.